13 Tips for Surviving Financial Hardship and Unemployment

 Coming From Hardship

-Right now in this moment I am blessed to have a roof over my head and food.
-These are the good days.
-Our life was not always so good.
+At this moment, I am blessed to have a roof over my head and food.
+These are the good days, but our life was not always so good.
 There were several times in my life when we were unemployed and without means to put a roof over our heads.
-Those were rough days marked by collection calls, threats of utilities being disconnected, moving trucks, storage units, marked by the bitter cold, and despair.
+Those were rough days marked by collection calls, threats of utilities being disconnected, moving trucks, storage units, bitter cold, and despair.
 My husband and I often talk about how we would have never dreamed in our early years that our life would become what it is today.
 We are thankful.

 Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.— Hunter S. Thompson